 Children learn to play using a range of percussion instruments and in year 4 all children learn to play the clarinet or trumpet.
-Families can also choose to purchase additional instrumental lessons through Haringey Music Service which can be applied for here.
+Families can also choose to purchase additional instrumental lessons through Haringey Music Service which can be applied for here at St Aidan's.